 Employment Security must restore accountability, transparency, and trust

-To say 2020 was a tough year would be an underestimate.
+To say 2020 was a tough year would be an understatement.
 If you had to rely on the Washington State Employment Security Department (ESD) it may have been exceptionally difficult.

 Last spring it is estimated that ESD lost up to $576 million in unemployment funds to a Nigerian fraud ring.